 A Short History of the Tower:

-- Early 1500's: The 170-ft belltower is erected as part of the Saint-Jacques-de-la-Boucherie Church.
+- The early 1500's: The 170-ft belltower is erected as part of the Saint-Jacques-de-la-Boucherie Church.
 Although the church was built during the Renaissance, it's designed in the medieval gothic tradition.
 Christian pilgrims begin their journey along the Saint-Jacques de la Compostelle route here.

 - 1793: The church is destroyed during the French Revolution.
 The remaining tower is pillaged and used as a stone quarry.